About the Television Collection

 Launched in 1988, the NFSA’s Television News and Current Affairs Program documents how television networks have delivered news and current affairs programs to Australian audiences since 1956.

-This unique collection contains complete bulletins, as well as comprehensive coverage of major events, and has been made possible thanks to the ongoing support of Network Ten, Nine Network, Seven Network, Sky News Australia, FOX Sports Australia, Prime7 Network, WIN Network, Southern Cross Austereo, ABC and SBS.
+This unique collection contains complete bulletins, as well as comprehensive coverage of major events, and has been made possible thanks to the ongoing support of Network Ten, Nine Network, Seven Network, Sky News Australia, FOX Sports Australia, GWN7, WIN Network, Southern Cross Austereo, ABC and SBS.

 The NFSA has entered into donation agreements with FOXTEL Management Pty Ltd, Premier MEDIA group and FOX Sports to ensure that we capture the story of subscription television in Australia.